Notre Dame student works with orphaned and challenged children near Lima, Peru.

 He said one little girl in particular really hit it off with him.
 “Her name is Rose,” he said, “and she has cancer.
 But she was the most beautiful and loving child I have ever met.”

-Also on the group’s itinerary was a number of visits to elderly homes in the area, but Fox unfortunately got pretty sick with a virus for a couple days and could not attend any of them.
+Also on the group’s itinerary were a number of visits to elderly homes in the area, but Fox unfortunately got pretty sick with a virus for a couple days and could not attend any of them.

 “But we also visited after-school programs for kids who come from homes with violence and drugs,” he said.
 “And they were just as happy as the kids in the orphanages.”